Debt solutions

 Debt Arrangement Scheme (DAS)

-A government-backed scheme for residents of Scotland.
-Repay what you owe in full through one affordable monthly payment, with interest and charges frozen.
+The Debt Arrangement Scheme, also known as the DAS, is a structured payment plan for people in Scotland struggling with unsecured debt.
+You repay what you owe in full through one affordable monthly payment, with interest and charges frozen.

 - Single monthly payment based on what you can afford